2.4.7. Run container using KubeVirt

 #cloud-config

-This configuration file declares a containerDisk with the Virtual Service Router image injected previously.
+This configuration file declares a containerDisk with the Virtual Service Router image.
 Also, through this configuration file, we connect the VirtualMachine to a secondary network using Multus.
 This assumes that multus is installed across the Kubernetes cluster and a corresponding NetworkAttachmentDefinition CRD was created.
 This assumes also SR-IOV is installed and configured accross the cluster.

 # kubectl get pod -n kube-system